mihirrr0/Quant-Research-and-Systems/Systems/BankNifty-Intraday-Option-Selling-Backtests/Backtest_Scripts/README.md

-This folder contains AFL scripts for implementing and backtesting the strategy.
+This folder contains the AFL scripts for the backtests